yogiraaz/nightwolf-cotribution/aws.md

-### AWS Certified SysOps Administrator – Associate
+### AWS Certified SysOps Administrator - Questions and answers

    QUESTION NO: 1